Elevation: 6,821 ft

 This peak is not in the book.
 The name is derived from a City of Rocks National Reserve sign.
 Published November 2018

-Peak 6821 is the easternmost summit within the boundaries of the City of Rocks National Reserve.
+Greene Mountain is the easternmost summit within the boundaries of the City of Rocks National Reserve.
 It is a rocky, thickly forested peak that sees few visitors.
-The only reasonable way to climb Peak 6821 on public land is via the East Entrance to the City of Rocks.
+The only reasonable way to climb the peak on public land is via the East Entrance to the City of Rocks.
+USGS Almo

 Date of Climb: September 24, 2018